Hilbert Functions of Chopped Ideals: Chopped ideals

 \subsection{The saturation gap and expected syzygies}

-From now on, for fixed $n,r$, set $d = \min\set{t | h_S(t) \geq r}$.
+From now on, for fixed $n,r$, set $d \coloneqq \min\set{t | h_S(t) \geq r}$.
 Let $Z$ be a set of $r$ general points in $\PP^n$, with vanishing ideal $I=I(Z)$.
 The degree $d$ is the \emph{Hilbert regularity} of $Z$ (or $S/I(Z)$) defined for a finite graded $S$-module $M$ by

 The minimal generators of $I=I(Z)$ are in degrees $\{d,d+1\}$ \cite[Thm.~1.69]{IarrKan:PowerSumsBook} and the operation of chopping the ideal in degree $d$ is trivial unless $I$ has generators in degree $d+1$.
 The number of minimal generators in degree $d$ is $h_I(d) = h_S(d) -r$ by assumption \eqref{eq:genericHF}, while the minimal generators in degree $d+1$ span a complement of $S_1I_d$ in $I_{d+1}$.
-The linear space $S_1I_d$ is the image of the multiplication map $\mu_1\colon S_1\otimes_\KK I_d \to I_{d+1}$; its expected dimension is
+The linear space $S_1I_d$ is the image of the multiplication map $\mu_1\colon S_1\otimes_\KK I_d \to I_{d+1}$; the expected dimension of this image is